doar-e/bak.doar-e.github.io/source/_posts/2015-02-08-spotlight-on-an-unprotected-aes128-whitebox-implementation.markdown

 ```

 ## Step 5: Transforming *MixColumns* in a look-up table
-OK, so this is maybe the "most difficult" part of the game: we have to transform our ugly `MixColumn` function by four different look-up tables.
+OK, so this is maybe the "most difficult" part of the game: we have to transform our ugly `MixColumn` function in four look-up tables.
 Basically, we want to transform this:

 ```c before
 out[i * 4 + 0] = gmul[matrix[0]][a] ^ gmul[matrix[1]][b] ^ gmul[matrix[2]][c] ^ gmul[matrix[3]][d];